Chalta/Zeitgeist/README.md

 13. Set up automatic login to Planning Center Online.
 Planning Center Online session cookies will eventually expire and you will be logged out.
 You can manually re-login when this happens (via VNC or a keyboard).
 But there are better, maintenance-free methods.
 The Lastpass extension for Chromium is free and can automatically log in to sites in a very secure manner.
    * It is **strongly** recommended that you use or create a special-purpose Planning Center user with the minimum-required permissions (viewer) for each service type.
 Do *not* use an "admin" level user.
-If you want to use this user for other applications such as ProPresenter integration, or a Producer's iPad, "Editor" permissions are sufficient.
+If you want to use this user for other applications such as ProPresenter integration or a Producer's iPad, "Editor" permissions are sufficient.
+This user will always be logged in on the Pi, so we want to limit the damage that could be done by anyone who accesses it and plugs in a keyboard.
    * Install the Lastpass extension from the Chromium web store.
    * Create a dedicated LastPass account.
-(It will only have the credentials of your generic limited-permissions PCO user.)
+(We will only add the credentials of your generic limited-permissions PCO user.)
    * Login to the extension with your new LastPass account.
 Check off both "Remember User" and "Remember Password"
    * Visit the login page for PCO and login to you generic limited-permissions user.
 Save these credentials to Lastpass when prompted.
    * Then in the extension's *Preferences* menu, ensure both auto-logout options are unchecked.
 Check off "Automatically Fill Login Information"
    * In the extension's *Sites* menu, select the Planning Center Online entry you just saved, and edit it.
 Under "Advanced Options" for the site, enable "Auto-Login".
    * Click on *My Vault* in the extension's menu.
 Then access "Account Settings".
-Click "Show Advanced Settings", nnd in the "Re-prompt for Master Password" section, check off "Access a Site's Password".
+Click "Show Advanced Settings", and in the "Re-prompt for Master Password" section, check off "Access a Site's Password".
    * Voila!
 We've now securely stored the password for your minimum permissions PCO user.
 Chromium on the Raspberry Pi will automatically login to this site without exposing the password.
+   * If you already use LastPass personally or professionally, you could get fancy with [securely sharing passwords](https://blog.lastpass.com/2016/01/tips-for-securely-sharing-passwords.html/), but we'll leave that to the power users.

 13. Log in to Planning Center Online.